 More information about Haiti is available on the Haiti Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-Despite measured improvements in Haiti since 2010, a number of Haitians continue to attempt to migrate illegally to the United States.
-These irregular migrant flows, often over dangerous land and sea routes, are often facilitated through illegal smuggling networks, and frequently result in the loss of money, possessions, and life.
-The United States and the Government of Haiti strongly discourage Haitians from undertaking dangerous journeys, both by land and sea, to the United States.
-In an effort to dissuade illegal migration attempts to the United States, the Department of Homeland Security issued a directive on September 22, 2016 to resume regular removals of Haitians who enter the United States illegally.
-The United States is also committed to apprehending and prosecuting the human smugglers who profit by organizing and carrying out illegal sea voyages and land movements.
-In addition to deterring illegal migration and preserving life, the United States works to address the root causes of illegal migration from Haiti by helping to create more economic opportunity for Haitians in their own country.
+The exacerbation of Haiti’s humanitarian, security, and political crises has also led to an uptick in the outward flow of Haitians from Haiti, a number of whom have attempted to migrate irregularly to the United States.
+Haitian migrants frequently depart via dangerous land and sea routes facilitated by illegal migrant smuggling networks.
+The decision to migrate may result in the loss of money, possessions, and even life.
+As the Biden Administration prepares for the end of Title 42, the United States and the Government of Haiti strongly discourage Haitians from undertaking these dangerous journeys, by both land and sea, to the United States.
+Although DHS extended and redesignated Temporary Protected Status (TPS) for Haitians already residing in the United States as of November 6, 2022, TPS does not apply to individuals without legal basis to enter or remain in the United States.
+DHS continues to regularly repatriate Haitians who attempt to enter the United States illegally.
+The United States remains committed to apprehending and prosecuting the human smugglers who profit by organizing and carrying out illegal sea voyages and land movements.
+In addition to deterring irregular migration and preserving life, the United States works to address the root causes of irregular migration from Haiti by helping to create more economic opportunity for Haitians in their own country.

 U.S. Assistance to Haiti

-- The Haitian National Police is stronger and U.S. assistance has helped increase the HNP to more than 15,000 officers.
+- The Haitian National Police is stronger, and U.S. assistance has helped increase the HNP to roughly 14,000 officers from less than 10,000 in 2010.

-For more information on the strategy and budget see: https://www.state.gov/p/wha/ci/ha/index.htm.
+For more information on the strategy and budget, please visit: https://www.state.gov/haiti-reports/.

 Bilateral Economic Relations

-Since 2011, the Haitian Government has emphasized encouraging foreign investment and developing private-led market-based economic growth.
-President Moïse campaigned on a platform of economic development, innovation, energy reform, and universal education.
-The Government of Haiti encourages the inflow of new capital and technological innovations and has articulated a commitment to improve the business environment and attract foreign investors.
-However, reoccurring fuel shortages and insecurity in the second half of 2018 and in early 2019 have begun to discourage investment.
+Since 2011, the Government of Haiti has emphasized encouraging foreign investment and developing private-led, market-based economic growth.
+The Haitian government encourages the inflow of new capital and technological innovations and has articulated a commitment to improve the business environment and attract foreign investors.
+However, recurring fuel shortages and the Haitian government’s unilateral actions to stop payment on, and cancel contracts with, independent power producers have slowed investment.
+U.S. companies considering investing in Haiti’s energy sector have expressed concern about the Haitian government’s lack of adherence to its contractual obligations and capacity to provide security.

 Haiti’s Center of Investment Facilitation aims to facilitate and promote investment in the local economy by reducing administrative delays, streamlining the creation of enterprises, and facilitating the provision of inducements.
-Nevertheless, overall costs to start and operate a new business in Haiti remain high; access to credit as well as structures for investor protection are still insufficient.
-The United States and Haiti have a bilateral agreement on investment guarantees that permits the U.S. Overseas Private Investment Corporation to offer programs in Haiti.
+Nevertheless, overall costs to start and operate a new business in Haiti remain high, and access to credit as well as structures for investor protection are still insufficient.
+The United States and Haiti have a bilateral agreement on investment guarantees that permits the U.S. International Development Finance Corporation to offer programs in Haiti.

 Meaningful poverty reduction in Haiti will depend on job creation through economic activity and foreign investment.
 Toward that end, the United States promotes needed reforms in Haiti to make it easier and more predictable for businesses to operate and to create the kind of stable environment needed for investors.

-Additional information on business opportunities in Haiti can be found at www.export.gov under market intelligence, Country Commercial Guides.
+Additional information on business opportunities in Haiti can be found at www.export.gov , under the subheadings of Market Intelligence and Country Commercial Guides.

 U.S. Trade Preferences for Haiti

 Both Haitian and American importers and exporters can benefit under the Caribbean Basin Trade Partnership Act – the successor program of the Caribbean Basin Initiative – that provides for duty-free export of many Haitian products assembled from U.S. components or materials.
-The 2008 Haitian Hemispheric Opportunity Through Partnership Encouragement (HOPE II) Act and the 2010 Haiti Economic Lift Program (HELP legislation) provide duty-free preferences for certain light-manufacturing products produced in Haiti, in particular apparel products.
-The Trade Preferences Extension Act of 2015 extended trade benefits provided to Haiti in the HOPE and HELP Acts through September 2025.
+The 2008 Haitian Hemispheric Opportunity through Partnership Encouragement (HOPE II) Act and the 2010 Haiti Economic Lift Program (HELP legislation) provide duty-free preferences for certain light-manufacturing products produced in Haiti, in particular apparel products.
+The Trade Preferences Extension Act of 2015 extended trade benefits provided to Haiti in the HOPE II and HELP Acts through September 2025.
 Haitian apparel factories eligible for duty-free entry into the United States under HOPE II and HELP must comply with international core labor standards and Haitian labor law.
-The HOPE and HELP Acts have been instrumental in the redevelopment of Haiti’s apparel industry which accounts for over 90 percent of national export earnings and provides over 45,000 jobs (2017).
+The HOPE II and HELP Acts have been instrumental in the redevelopment of Haiti’s apparel industry which accounts for over 80 percent of national export earnings and around 10 percent of GDP (2020).

 Haiti’s Membership in International Organizations